googleapis/google-api-php-client/docs/oauth-server.md

 ### Delegating domain-wide authority to the service account

-If your application runs in a Google Apps domain and accesses user data, the service account that you created needs to be granted access to the user data that you want to access.
+If your application runs in a G Suite domain and accesses user data, the service account that you created needs to be granted access to the user data that you want to access.

-The following steps must be performed by an administrator of the Google Apps domain:
+The following steps must be performed by an administrator of the G Suite domain:

-1. Go to your Google Apps domain’s [Admin console](http://admin.google.com).
+1. Go to your G Suite domain’s [Admin console](http://admin.google.com).
 2. Select **Security** from the list of controls.
 If you don't see **Security** listed, select **More controls** from the gray bar at the bottom of the page, then select **Security** from the list of controls.
 If you can't see the controls, make sure you're signed in as an administrator for the domain.
 3. Select **Advanced settings** from the list of options.
 4. Select **Manage third party OAuth Client access** in the **Authentication** section.